Alejogb1/job-board/blog-data/why-is-my-mask-rcnn-instance-segmentation-producing-overlapping-boxes.md

 id: "why-is-my-mask-rcnn-instance-segmentation-producing-overlapping-boxes"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Overlapping bounding boxes in Mask RCNN instance segmentation—it’s a scenario I've encountered more often than I’d like to recall, and it can indeed be quite frustrating.
 It's certainly not a sign that the model is inherently flawed, but rather points to several common areas that warrant careful inspection and, quite often, a bit of fine-tuning.
 The problem, at its core, stems from how Mask RCNN handles object detection and, subsequently, mask prediction.

 When dealing with overlapping boxes, the issue generally arises from a combination of factors, usually centered around the Non-Maximum Suppression (NMS) stage, the quality of the proposals from the Region Proposal Network (RPN), and sometimes, the post-processing steps after the mask prediction.
 Let's break this down a little further.